A symmetry-protected topological optical lattice clock: The Su-Schrieffer-Heeger model in a tilted OLC

-A schematic visualization is shown in \fig{sys}-(a).
+A schematic visualization of the above protocol is shown in \fig{sys}-(a).
 All of the model parameters, namely, $\Omega_A,~\Omega_B,~\delta$ and $\delta_t$ can be tuned: $\delta$ and $\delta_t$ can be tuned via tuning laser frequencies as long as they are smaller than $\Delta$; $\Omega_A$ and $\Omega_B$ can be tuned either by tuning the laser Rabi frequencies $\Omega^c$ and $\Omega^s$, the lattice depth (which modifies $I_0$ and $J$), the spin-orbit coupling phase $\phi$\cite{Simon2023}, or the tilting potential $\hbar\Delta$\cite{zheng22nat}.

-The SSH/RM model has two dimerized phases determined by $r\equiv\Omega_B/\Omega_A$.
+The SSH/RM model has two dimerized phases determined by $r\equiv\abs{\Omega_B/\Omega_A}$.
 The transition between them is at $r=1$, which sets the topological critical point for the SSH model.
 When $r<1$, the SSH model is in the topologically trivial (T) phase, while when $r>1$, the topologically non-trivial (NT) phase.
 One way to visualize these two phases is by rewriting the model in the quasi-momentum ($k$) basis: $\hat{a}_{k\alpha}=\frac{1}{\sqrt{L}}\sum_le^{\im lka_L}\hat a_{l\alpha}$, which can then be used to define spin operators acting in quasi-momentum space, $\hat S^+_k=\hat{a}^\dagger_{ke}\hat a_{kg}$ and $\hat S^z_k=(\hat{a}^\dagger_{ke}\hat a_{ke}-\hat{a}^\dagger_{kg}\hat a_{kg})/2$.
 The spin operators satisfy standard commutation relations.
 In this way, $\hat H_\text{SSH}$ can be written as a spin model